brettz9/webappfind/README.md

     1. Modify WebAppFind to support display of independent data files (for multiple stickies in this case); or don't only associate a file path with individual URLs (file: or http:), but also allow associations with tab groups or bookmark folders so that if saving a new StickyBrains/CKEditor/word-processing file, it will save to a folder where one's ideas are already grouped
 1. Create demo supporting docx format (rather than requiring export to HTML for Word docs)
 1. Demonstrate approach of allowing data files for download (so can store them anywhere)--if not AYW approach for namespaced shared browser access--as well as data files chosen from File selector (and save over such a file if within the protocol and user permits)
+1. Ability to build jhtml with autocomplete (usable for saving as JSON or saving as HTML)